French candy box, early 19th century, with decoration on the lid

 Description

-French confetti box from the early 19th century, decorated on the lid depicting a man with a rifle embracing a small girl sitting on a rock in front of a dog, with a landscape of trees and a church in the background.
+French confetti box, early 19th century, decorated on the lid depicting a man with a rifle embracing a small girl sitting on a rock in front of a dog, with a landscape of trees and a church in the background.
 The scene is framed by an ivory-colored border with gold and red accents.
-The box is entirely made of cardboard, with two brass rings on the ends and printed and gilded paper ribbons along the edges (a small indentation approximately 5 cm wide is located at the top).
+The box is entirely made of cardboard, with two brass rings on the ends and printed and gilded paper ribbons along the edges (at the top, there is a small indentation approximately 5 cm wide).
 The decoration is created using the verre églomisé technique, meaning it is an aquarelle print preserved under glass.
-In good condition, consistent with its age.
+It is in good condition, consistent with its age.
 France, early 19th century.

-These are valuable packaging boxes for sugared almonds, sold as gifts or for special occasions.
-A characteristic feature of these boxes is their glass-covered decoration, reflecting the changing styles and tastes of the period.
+These are valuable packaging for sugar-coated almonds, sold as gifts or for special occasions.
+A characteristic feature of these packages is their glass-encased decoration, reflecting the changing styles and tastes of the period.
 Their popularity grew alongside the expansion and desire to establish a presence in confectionery markets, which were rapidly developing at the time.
-Interestingly, in confectionery production, great attention was always paid to what we today call packaging, focusing primarily on the value of the packaging even before its contents.
-This included the use of ornaments, gilding, twisted silk, and printed milk imitating jewelry.
-Here are some national names that capture the essence of this phenomenon: in Turin, the kingdom of chocolate, Caffarel Prochet was born in 1826, and Leone in 1878.
+Interestingly, in confectionery production, there has always been a consistent focus on what we now commonly call packaging, prioritizing the value of the packaging itself even before its contents.
+This is evident in the use of ornaments, gilding, twisted silk ribbons, and printed milk imitating jewelry.
+Some national names that capture the essence of this phenomenon include: in Turin, the kingdom of chocolate, where Caffarel Prochet was born in 1826, and Leone in 1878.
 In 1888, the Lazzaroni & Figli company was established in Saronno.
-In 1900, the SAIWA (Società Accomandita Industria Wafer Affini) was founded in Genoa, which helped spread the confectionery industry throughout Italy and Europe.
+In 1900, the SAIWA (Società Accomandita Industria Wafers Affini) was founded in Genoa, which helped spread the confectionery industry across Italy and Europe.

-Confectionery products were sold wholesale, but soon exclusive items were created for events and celebrations; among these are Boite à Dragées (confetti boxes), which we present in this collection, featuring fixed verre décorations depicting romantic or rural scenes.
+Confectionery products were sold wholesale, but soon exclusive items were created for events and celebrations.
+Among these are Boite à Dragées (confetti boxes), which we present in this collection, featuring fixed verre décorations depicting romantic or rural scenes.
 Made of cardboard, they have a decorative edge with printed and gilded paper ribbons with Greek or leafy motifs; the interior can be divided into compartments.
-All were produced in France between the late 18th century and the early decades of the 19th century.
+All of these were produced in France between the late 18th century and the early decades of the 19th century.

-Original antique furniture and accessories can be an excellent idea for interior decoration.
+Original antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few of the most important can be distinguished.
-Eclectic furniture refers to the 19th century, notably the Biedermeier style.
-Early in the century, this included neo-Gothic, Gothic, Rococo, Louis-Philippe, and Victorian English styles.
-Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few of the most important include.
+Eclectic furniture from the 19th century, which coincides with the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
+Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque.

-Original Empire-style furniture dates from the late 18th to early 19th centuries, originating during Napoleon’s reign, which emphasized Roman and Greek decorative motifs.
+Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
+It originated during Napoleon's reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

-Neoclassical furniture, associated with Louis XVI, also draws heavily on ancient architecture.
+Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
 Noteworthy are antique products in Rococo and Louis XV styles.
-The Baroque style, derived from the Portuguese word barocco—meaning an irregularly developed pearl—features highly ornate furniture designed to dazzle with splendor and serve a role in luxury.
-Selectively used materials were employed to emphasize the grandeur of these pieces.
+Next is Baroque, a term derived from the Portuguese 'barocco,' meaning an irregularly developed pearl.
+These were highly decorative, luxurious furniture pieces designed to shine with splendor and play a significant role in opulence.
+They used rare, carefully selected materials to emphasize the grandeur of these items.

-Lion paws, eagle heads – these are common features in Renaissance style.
+Lion paws, eagle heads – these are common features in Renaissance style furniture.
 Currently, many global brands reproduce furniture made in this style, taking inspiration from Italian or French creators.
 This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, the perception of furniture production was different, so each style had its own distinct character.
+It is important to remember that in each country, furniture production was perceived differently, so each style had its own unique character in a given nation.
 This is very important, especially when searching for a luxurious antique that suits your interior.

-The most important aspect of vintage antique furniture is originality.
-And this is ultimately crucial from the customer's perspective, as many counterfeit products circulate on the market.
-Luxury Products provides a certificate confirming the product's compliance with the actual description and photo.
-We have art appraisers, historians, and experts from around the world at your disposal.
+The most important aspect of antique-style furniture is originality.
+And this is ultimately crucial from the customer's perspective, as many counterfeits circulate on the market.
+Luxury Products provides a certificate confirming the product's compliance with the actual description and photograph.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details